 Nevada bail rules permit people arrested for certain offenses to be released on their “own recognizance” without paying anything.
-But if they fail to show up to future court appearances in their case, they risk getting a Nevada bench warrant and charges for the Nevada crime of failure to appear.
+But if they fail to show up to future court appearances in their case, they risk getting a bench warrant and charges for failure to appear.

 In this article, our Las Vegas criminal defense attorneys answer frequently-asked-questions about own recognizance release in Nevada.
 Click on a topic below to learn more.

-- What are the rules of OR release in Nevada?
+- 3. What are the rules of “own recognizance” release in Nevada?

-- What if I get released on my OR and miss a court appearance in Nevada?
+- 5. What if I miss a court appearance in Nevada?

 There is a bail hearing in front of the judge where the judge determines whether to grant OR release or not.
 Courts grant defendants OR release unless the prosecution can demonstrate by clear and convincing evidence that bail is necessary: